 If, after reviewing the links above, you still haven’t found the information you seek, check out ProPublica’s opioid epidemic tip sheet and its long list of resources.

-If you have questions about why certain data may be outdated, or you see no available data for certain population or category, read through this
+If you have questions about why certain data may be outdated, or you see no available data for certain population or category, read through this article, also published by ProPublica.
+This piece shares additional information about what data is collected and how it can be utilized, as well as information about the type of statistics not currently tracked.

 We hope access to this information will allow you to grow in your knowledge of this important issue.
 While it is difficult to study the tragic story of the American opioid epidemic, we know that a deep understanding of the issue is vital as we work toward abatement, treatment, and healing.
 We’ll continue our series with a discussion of recent opioid-related studies.